grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 ## Tagging stages

-Thanks to some defined helper functions in the [k6-jslib-utils](/javascript-api/jslib/utils) project, it's possible to add a tag with the current ongoing stage for the executors that supports the `stages` option.
+Thanks to some of the helper functions defined in the [k6-jslib-utils](/javascript-api/jslib/utils) project, it is possible to tag executors supporting the `stages` option with the current ongoing stage.

 The first way for tagging the executed operations is invoking the `tagWithCurrentStageIndex` function for setting a `stage` tag for identifying the stage that has executed them: